markohautala/django-rest-api/README.md

 - On the homepage, you can view other users' house posts, give them likes or "Househearts," and add kind and thoughtful comments.
 You can also read and view other users' comments.
 To delete your comment, hover over it and click on the delete button.
 This will permanently delete the comment.

 - You have your own profile that you can navigate to by clicking on "Profile" in the navigation bar.
 On the profile page, you can see a placeholder image (until you upload your own), your username, and your bio.
 You can edit these by clicking on the corresponding buttons and saving your changes.
 You can also upload your own avatar image.
+You can also add a location - either your current location or your dream location of your dream house.

+- Notes section is a section that is visible only when a user is logged in.
+Here the user can enter to personal notes for themselfs - if they want to remember something or maybe a brilliant idea for a future housepost - the choise is yours!
+As a user, you can enter up to two notes on the go and delete and edit them as you please.

 <hr>